morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 This document outlines single band and dual band WiFi setups using a Raspberry Pi 4B with AC600 USB2 and AC1200 USB3 WiFi adapters for 5 GHz band and either an additional external USB WiFi adapter or internal WiFi for 2.4 GHz band.
 There is a lot of flexibility and capability available with this type of setup.

 Important: USB WiFi adapters contain only one internal radio.
 For a dual band setup, you need two usb wifi adapters or one usb wifi adapter and the RasPi internal wifi active.
+I do not recommend the internal wifi on RasPi's as the quality of the drivers is suspect.

 Note: Tri Band should work but I have not tested it.